Iritscen/Small-scripts/Bash/README.md

 Lists when each mounted volume was last booted from (whether macOS or Windows).

 ### [Man Dump](man_dump.sh)
-Save a plain-text copy of the man page for a given command.
+Saves a readable plain-text copy of the man page for a given command.

 ### [Update MacPorts](update_macports.sh)
 A convenient interactive assistant for updating MacPorts and all installed ports.